EmincanY/AI-Agents/README.md

 - Python
 - Langchain
-- HuggingFace Transformers
+- SmolaGents
 - Gradio
 - OpenAI
+- HuggingFace Endpoints
 - Various API integrations

 ## Author

 These projects were created by Emincan Yilmaz for learning and demonstration purposes.
-They showcase different approaches to AI implementation and serve as practical examples of various AI technologies and frameworks.
+They showcase different approaches to AI agent implementation using various frameworks (Langchain and SmolaGents) and serve as practical examples of tool integration and agent capabilities.

 ## License